venomblaze-alpha/venomblaze-alpha/README.md

 <p align="center">
   Thanks for stopping by — now go build something awesome.
-  <br/>May your code be bug-free and your coffee always strong ☕💻
+  May your code be bug-free and your coffee always strong ☕💻
 </p>